 My take ways are many – but one is at the top of the list…

 The highlight of the conference for me was meeting and hearing from people and soaking up information, whether I was in the many conference sessions, visiting an exhibitor’s booth, or enjoying a meal with other people.
 After reviewing my copious notes and reflections, I have many takeaways from my experience with the most important at the top of the list:

-- Change management is one of the most relevant disciplines in business today.
+- Change adoption is one of the most relevant topics in business today.